An uncountable Furstenberg--Zimmer structure theory: Introduction

 In uncountable ergodic theory, the starting point are arbitrary (not necessarily countably generated or separable) probability algebras on which an arbitrary (not necessarily countable or second-countable) group acts by measure-preserving Boolean isomorphisms.
 A major advantage of working with pointfree probability algebras is that one systematically avoids to have to deal with null set issues.
 In this regard, the abstract pointfree perspective, which has been already implemented in our previous works \cite{jt19,jt20} and systematically developed in the foundational paper \cite{jt-foundational}, seems to be more natural in uncountable ergodic theory.

-Furthermore, the category of opposite probability algebra dynamical systems is dually equivalent to the dynamical category of commutative tracial von Neumann algebras (see Figure \ref{fig:canon}) such that all structural results established in this paper for opposite probability algebra dynamical systems have natural analogues in the dynamical category of commutative tracial von Neumann algebras, see \cite[\S 3.2]{kerrli} for this correspondence for systems of countable complexity.
+Furthermore, the category of probability algebra dynamical systems is dually equivalent to the dynamical category of commutative tracial von Neumann algebras (see Figure \ref{fig:canon}) such that all structural results established in this paper for probability algebra dynamical systems have natural analogues in the dynamical category of commutative tracial von Neumann algebras, see \cite[\S 3.2]{kerrli} for this correspondence for systems of countable complexity.
 See \cite[\S 2]{popa} for a proof of a non-commutative Furstenberg--Zimmer type dichotomy of relatively weakly mixing and relatively compact extensions for countable group actions on separable von Neumann algebras.
-In fact, the analogies extend also to the other two dynamical categories of commutative tracial $C^*$-algebras and topological dynamical systems preserving a Baire-Radon probability measure in Figure \ref{fig:canon} by restricting to the image of the $\Stone$ and $\mathtt{Inc}$ functors, see Section \ref{sec-prelim} for further details.
+In fact, the analogies extend also to the other two dynamical categories of commutative tracial $C^*$-algebras and topological dynamical systems preserving a Baire-Radon probability measure in Figure \ref{fig:canon} by restricting to the image of the $\Stone$ and $\mathtt{Inc}$ functors, see Section \ref{sec-prelim} for the definition of these functors.

 On the other hand, by quotienting out the null ideal, to any concrete countable complexity system we can associate an abstract probability algebra system.
 In this regard, the abstract perspective is implicitly present in the countable theory, e.g., see \cite[\S 5]{furstenberg2014recurrence}, \cite[\S 2]{glasner2015ergodic}, the preliminaries of \cite{zimmer1976ergodic,zimmer1976extension}, and the expositions in \cite{tao2009poincare,kerrli}.